Controlling transport dynamics of confined asymmetric fibers: Results

 These findings show that it is possible to control the lateral position of fibers transported in confining micro-channels by tuning their geometry, in particular their symmetry properties, and/or the confinement, i.e. the channel size.
 I~fibers (two axes of symmetry) are mostly laterally oscillating, or tend to end in the channel center due to small imperfections (damped oscillation) \cite{nagel2018}.
 T~fibers (left/right symmetry, fore/aft asymmetry) are either pushed toward the channel center or toward the lateral walls, depending on the level of lateral confinement.
 L fibers (fully asymmetric) are always captured by the lateral walls.
-Depending on their chirality being left- or right-handed, most of the fibers end hereby at one or the other wall.
-In addition, the collection of fibers at the wall or at the middle of the channel strongly depends on drift velocity and drift angle, which represent the distance traveled to reach the wall, and reorientation dynamics, i.e. rotation speed and accompanying lateral movement, which all can be tuned by adjusting the transversal confinement.
-The presented results thus open new routes toward the design of sorting devices or filters as a function of for example micro-organism shape.
+Depending on their chirality being left- or right-handed, most of the fibers end hereby at one or the other wall. {The dynamics is discussed in the appendix \ref{app:dynamics}.
+The reorientation time, i.e., the time needed to reach the equilibrium orientation in the absence of lateral walls, strongly depends on the transversal confinement $\beta$ but is typically $\tau\sim10-100\ell_a/U$ (see Fig. \ref{fig:theta_evol} in appendix \ref{app:dynamics}), indicating that a fiber reaches its equilibrium position after traveling a few tens of its length.
+For fibers of length $\ell_a\sim 100\,\upmu$m, equilibrium is thus reached after a few centimeters.
+In addition, for laterally confined channels, starting from a broad initial distribution, all fibers have reached the end point of their trajectories (i.e., at the wall or at the center of the channel) after $100-1000\ell_a$ (see Fig. \ref{fig:stats} in appendix \ref{app:counts}).
+Typically, a channel of length $4\,$cm is sufficient for fibers to reach their final configuration (Fig. \ref{fig:reorientation}).
+This dynamics can be tuned by adjusting both transversal ($\beta$) and lateral ($\xi$) confinements.} The presented results thus open new routes toward the design of sorting devices or filters as a function of for example micro-organism shape.
 In addition they can be used to design targeted delivery or particle capture applications in microfluidic devices.

-\acknowledgments J.C. and A.L. acknowledge the European Research Council is for funding the work through a consolidator grant (ERC PaDyFlow 682367).
-M.B. acknowledges the Deutsche Forschungsgemeinschaft for financial support through a research fellowship (403680998).